 Has the DOC made any procedural changes to the visiting room?

 Effective immediately, the DOC is doubling all staffing in the visiting rooms.
-In addition, the DOC is implementing a 90-day moratorium on photos and access to vending machines.
+In addition, the DOC is implementing a moratorium on photos and access to vending machines.
 Modified vending will return when the facility's inmate body scanner has been installed.

 Are there any repercussions for visitors who violate DOC visiting room procedures?

 Visitors who are caught introducing contraband into visiting rooms will receive an indefinite suspension from all DOC facilities.

 What about inmates, will they experience repercussions for introducing contraband into a state correctional facility?